Web Analytics

 (more about Anya)

 When I became a parent, I began to think about caring for babies from an ecological perspective.
 Despite technological progress, baby ecology — what our babies truly need from the physical spaces they live in, the care they receive, and their interactions with people in their life — has remained largely constant and universal.
+What babies need is simple — but not necessarily easy to create in our fast-paced, busy world of 21 century.

 Here and in my award-winning book, Baby Ecology, I look at scientific studies on baby sleep, feeding, care, and play through the lens of ecology to answer the following questions: